learndog/wipdots/vim/basic_usage.md

         Can use a different old/new delimiter character like #, eg :%s#/home#/root#g
 * Toggle highlighting of search results...
 Leader-h: Toggle highlighting

+Search
-Search - With fzf lists
+With fzf lists
-* :Lines fuzzy find text pattern in all open buffers :BLines or Leader-fb to fzf pattern in lines in the curr buffer (dbl click to go there) :Files (non dot files in directory) or :GFiles (git files) for opening with fzf file lists :FilesDots to also include dotfiles, :FilesAll to include dotfiles and dotdirs If rg is available... [untested]
+      :Lines fuzzy find text pattern in all open buffers :BLines or Leader-fb to fzf pattern in lines in the curr buffer (dbl click to go there) :Files (non dot files in directory) or :GFiles (git files) for opening with fzf file lists :FilesDots to also include dotfiles, :FilesAll to include dotfiles and dotdirs With results from rg (if installed)...
-  :FLines finds pattern in all files in curr directory (non-recursively) [reqs ripgrep] :FLinesAll finds pattern in all files recursively [reqs ripgrep]
+      :FLines finds pattern in all files in curr directory (non-recursively incl hidden files) [reqs ripgrep] :FLinesAll finds pattern in all files recursively from curr dir (incl hidden files) [reqs ripgrep] In fzf list searches
-* Notes
-       In fzf list searches,
       ' switches to a literal match, both to escape special chars and to search for consecutive letters ^ to pin pattern to start of line
-           0 andto pin pattern to start or end of line ! to negate the search
+      0 andto pin pattern to start or end of line
+      ! to negate the search
-           Can use multiple independent patterns separated by spaces eg 'abc !x will find lines that include the literal string abc, but don't include an x
+      Can use multiple independent patterns separated by spaces eg 'abc !x will find lines that include the literal string abc, but don't include an x From terminal command line

-Search - Command line
 * grep... find text in curr dir recursively in bash...
           ```grep -rn -- "my_case_sensitive_target"```        (case sensitive)
        or ```grep -irn -- "my_case_insensitive_target"```     (case insensitive)